 Keep in mind that wildcards only match at the specific subdomain level, not all subdomain levels.
 Let's look at a few different examples.

 In this example, immediate subdomains of example.com will be recorded, but the "naked" example.com will be blocked.
 Visits to "www.example.com" will be recorded, as this satisfies the subdomain wildcard.

 In this example, both the top "naked" domain matches and all immediate subdomains match.
 Any further levels of subdomains will not match.

-In this example, the top level "naked" domain, all immediate subdomains, and all second level subdomains will match.
+In this example, the top level "naked" domain, the immediate subdomain www.example.com, and all second level subdomains will match.
 Any further levels of subdomains will not match.

 The exclusions are evaluated in order, so if multiple blocking rules could potentially apply to a domain, the first rule that matches will win out.

 For example, take subdomain.example.com and the following exclusion rules.

 In the above example, subdomain.example.com will be recorded because it matches *.example.com, this first rule, which has recording set to On.

 In the above example, the order of the exclusions is reversed from the previous example.
 In this example, subdomain.example.com will be blocked because it matches subdomain.example.com, the first rule, which has recording set to Off.

 For a complete list of all ways to block recordings, see Will I be able to block specific recordings?